 In addition to the physical challenges of CP, the condition is accompanied by extensive medical costs and long-term therapy.
 The Kiley Law Group has decades of success helping medical malpractice clients and their families recover the financial peace of mind they need to move ahead.
 Please contact us today for a no-cost consultation.

 Providing the incorrect medication, or providing an incorrect dose of a medication, can be a life-threatening mistake.
 Errors with medication or the administration of anesthesia can compound a patient’s medical problems, and elevate the costs associated with treatment.

 When doctors, nurses, pharmacists or anesthesiologists are negligent in their duties, they can be held accountable for the damages that follow.
-The Kiley Law Group has more than 40 years of experience successfully representing medical malpractice victims and their families.
+The Kiley Law Group has more than 40 years of experience successfully representing those injured by medical malpractice and their families.
 Please contact us today to learn how we can help you.

 Diagnostic tests like X-rays and Pap smears are critical to timely treatment for health problems.
 But too often, health care professionals misinterpret or just plain miss important information that could lead to proper diagnosis.
 Failure to diagnose a condition after testing, or the misdiagnosis of a condition based on misinterpreted tests, can have dire consequences for a patient and his or her family.